Devishlydashing/50043_Database/README.md

 #### **Automation**
-  -**Implemented:** Segmentation of the execution process into separate files with respect to nodes and relative order.
+  - **Implemented:** Segmentation of the execution process into separate files with respect to nodes and relative order.
 This is so as to keep order of execution in tack.
-  -**Possible Improvement:** Increase the parallelisation of the automation script.
+  - **Possible Improvement:** Increase the parallelisation of the automation script.

 #### **Hadoop configuration**
-  -**Implemented:** Modify the execution scripts on our starting node based on the user input.
+  - **Implemented:** Modify the execution scripts on our starting node based on the user input.
 This is done before spinning up the instances.
 User will indicate ```n``` instances (```n - 1``` datanodes and ```1``` masternode).

 #### **Importing Data**
-  -**Possible Improvement:** Getting the data in its entirety from an S3 bucket instead of getting the data row by row using sqoop.
+  - **Possible Improvement:** Getting the data in its entirety from an S3 bucket instead of getting the data row by row using sqoop.